masak/strangelyconsistent-blog-posts/june-26-2011-signatures.markdown

     Nominal type check failed for parameter '$n'; expected Int but got Rat instead

 Yep, 2.5 is a `Rat`.
 Short for "rational number".
 Now you know.
+Also, the thing that we just put the type in is called a *signature*.
+Hence the name of this post.
+Every subroutine has a signature, even if it's an empty one.
+The signature is like a guard that makes sure only values of the right type get through the door into the subroutine.

 So, that's that problem solved.
 But... oh no!
 There's another way `fib` could loop infinitely.
 (As if it wasn't already slow enough...)
 What would happen if we passed in a negative integer, like `fib(-1)`.